 It’s safe to say I’m firmly in love with C2R kit.
 After sampling their wares with a cheeky single mag pouch purchase, ordered from AM-Tactical, I decided to go with C2R’s triple as well.

-Just to recap as I think this is important.
-C2R is a British tactical nylon manufacturer, based in the same region of the UK as a certain Regiment.
+Just to recap as I think this is important: C2R is a British tactical nylon manufacturer, based in the same region of the UK as a certain Regiment.
 What’s more, C2R kit is entirely made in the UK.
-If the MOD had a Berry Amendment, this stuff would be at the very top of the right list.
+If the UK’s Ministry of Defence had a Berry Amendment, this stuff would be at the very top of the right list.

-On to the triple.
-I’m still buzzing after opening the package about five hours ago.
-The unit has three pouches, each of which holds one M4 mag.
-The pics and narrative below tell the story.
-Suffice to say it’s 500D and very, very nice.
+On to the Triple.
+I’m still buzzing after opening the package, about five hours ago.
+The unit has three pockets, each of which holds one 556 mag.
+It’s mainly composed of 500D and very, very nice.

 Tactile bar-shaped object embedded in flap-end as a reference point.
-May also add a small amount of weight, to help the flap close on its own after a mag has been drawn.
+Also adds a small amount of ballast, to help the flap close on its own after a mag has been drawn.

-Pmags in pouches, flaps closed.
-The flaps are removable to allow the pouches to be used as shingles.
-It also means the flaps are adjustable and, unlike Crye’s triple (which is made of the rather more fragile 330D), C2R’s flaps will easily accommodate mags with Magpuls.
+The flaps are removable to allow the pouches to be used as open top shingles.
+It also means the flaps are adjustable.

-Pmags in pouches with flaps open.
-Notice the Velcro field protrudes upwards, a good way beyond the lip of the pouch.
+Notice the Velcro field extends upwards – a good way beyond the lip of the pouch.
 You can grab this to open the pouch mouth when inserting mags, if required.

 Interior of pouch, shown with front Velcro field tucked inside.
 Note strip of Multicam tape through which removable flap is fed for attachment to pouch.
 Also note additional Velcro field, beyond the tape, upon which the removable flap can be secured.

 Strong, neat and straight stitching.
-C2R is unafraid to spend time and twine reinforcing the appropriate areas.
+C2R is unafraid to spend time (and twine) reinforcing the appropriate areas with bar tacks.

 The rubberized C2R logo is a nice detail.

-Needless to say, I’ve ordered more C2R pouches…
+Needless to say, I’ll be ordering more C2R pouches.